Mindtribe/MTest/README.md

 2. Sometimes OSX can get messy when it comes to python versions.
 To determine your default version of python, type the following command: which python

-If you get the output "/usr/bin/python", you can move on to step 3.
+If you get the output "/usr/bin/python", you can move on to the next step.
 Otherwise, add the following line to your ~/.bash_profile: export PATH=/usr/bin:$PATH

 Then, type the following commands: